AurinVos/LLM_phylogeny/README.md

-Please note: This is produced via LLM prompting only (via chat interphase of Codex), so take care not to trust the figures at face value.
+Please note: This is produced using LLM prompting only (via the chat interface of OpenAI's Codex), so take care not to trust the figures at face value.

 # LLM Phylogeny